 I often wondered why people didn’t just have bags of “people food”, like dogs have dog food.
 I wondered why all people don’t eat the same things like all chickens eat the same things.
 Then I wondered, if people don’t all eat the same things, maybe not all people eat pigs or cows or chickens.

-They didn’t know I was listening, but my dad’s friend, Doug, was talking about his new girlfriend and my dad asked, “So did you eat her yet?”
+They didn’t know I was listening, but Doug was talking about his new girlfriend and my dad asked, “So did you eat her yet?”

 Doug laughed, “Hell yeah!
 Mmm-mmm.
-She was finger lickin’ good, too.
-Just like KFC, man!”
+She was finger lickin’ good, too, man.
+Like KFC!”

-Then my dad said, “So when ya bringing her over so I can have a taste?” and Doug jabbed him in the gut, still laughing, then said he didn’t really want to share but maybe tomorrow he would.
+Then my dad said, “So when ya bringin’ her over so I can try a sample or two?”
+Doug jabbed him in the gut, still laughing, then said he didn’t really want to share but maybe tomorrow he would.